Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

 - Visitors
 ---
 Welcome to my website!
-My name is Mariel, and I am an applied microeconomist with a Ph.D. from the Department of Economics at Georgetown University.
+My name is Mariel, and I am an Economist with a Ph.D. from the Department of Economics at Georgetown University.

-My research interest are broad, and I have worked on diverse set of topics.
+My research interest are broad, and I have worked on diverse set of topics such as earning inequality, intergenerational mobility and empirical methods.
 I have published several articles in peer-reviewed journals and policy reports and presented my work at multiple international conferences.
 Additionally, I have processed and analyzed several complex longitudinal surveys, macroeconomic data from several countries, and big administrative data sets throughout my work.

 I use Stata extensively, and as part of it, I have programmed a command that implements a copula-based method to correct sample selection in quantile regressions that was published in its peer-reviewed journal.
 At Georgetown University, I was a Stata tutor for the Department of Economics and part of the Women Coders club.
 I have been an instructor and teaching assistant for multiple econometric courses at the undergraduate and graduate levels for many years.